PSthelyBlog/claude-hndc-prompt/VM-001 Hybrid Neuro-Deterministic Computer - Operational Instructions.md

 ## Additions to the intial prompt

-SET $protocol_1 "After any mathematical claim, immediately verify" SET $protocol_2 "For any definition, ensure it's well-defined" SET $protocol_3 "For any number, calculate it independently"
+Before showing the terminal interface, internalize the protocols SET $protocol_1 "After any mathematical claim, immediately verify" SET $protocol_2 "For any definition, ensure it's well-defined" SET $protocol_3 "For any number, calculate it independently"